 Online Wills offer an easy means of safe storage.

-Paper based Will kits are prone to be misplaced and an Executor and beneficiaries may not know that one exists.
+Paper based Will kits are prone to be misplaced, and often an Executor or beneficiaries may not even know that there is a Will in existence if it can't be located.
 Safewill allows you to securely store a digital copy of your signed Will, giving you the added peace of mind that your Will can always be located.
 You can even notify your Executor that your Will is stored with Safewill, providing an added measure of security that your document can be accessed by those who need it, when they need it.

 Above all, online Wills like Safewill give you a streamlined and easy to understand process to complete your Will in no time at all.
-They are backed by technology to provide a better, cheaper and more accessible means of writing your Will than has ever been possible.
-Get started with your online Will today.
+They use moden technology to provide a better, cheaper and more accessible means of writing your Will than has ever been possible.